Hamlabs/ArcticTracker-ESP32/README.md

 It is a good idea to generate a new SSL certificate now and then.
 You could also just cd to the directory and run the command inside the gencert.sh script.
 You should have openssl installed on your computer to do this.
   ```
-  cd components/networking/cert;sh gencert.sh
+  cd components/networking/cert; sh gencert.sh
   ```
 It may be a good idea to open the file *main/defines.h* and check that it is correctly set up for the device you are using.
-The

 To build and run the firmware, plug in your device and run
   ```